 Priority Action 1.3: Develop and adopt quantitative and qualitative methodologies and information-gathering mechanisms that allow for the comparison of data among countries.

-Belize has not developed or adopted quantitative and qualitative methodologies or information-gathering mechanisms that allow for the comparison of data among countries.
+Antigua and Barbuda has developed and adopted quantitative and qualitative methodologies and information-gathering mechanisms that allow for the comparison of data among countries.